Wolf Ammunition: Products

-Unlike some suppliers of such bargain-price ammo, WOLF uses newly manufactured rounds with non-corrosive Berdan- and Boxer-type primers.
-Russia is the world's largest source of 7.62×39mm ammunition, which is used by the Russian AK-47 and SKS family of rifles, as well as the Ruger Mini-30.
+WOLF uses manufactured rounds with non-corrosive Berdan- and Boxer-type primers.

+Russia has been their largest source of 7.62×39mm ammunition, which is used by the Russian AK-47 and SKS family of rifles, as well as the Ruger Mini-30.

 T91 uppers have also been exported to the United States through Wolf Ammunition|Wolf Performance Ammunition.
 When it was first released Wolf was reported to have sold more than a thousand uppers in one day.

 Current events

 Since 2009 The Tula Cartridge Plant and Ulyanovsk Machinery Plant (owned by Tula Cartridge Works since 2005) no longer manufacture cartridges for Wolf due to legal disputes.